hollymandel/hollymandel.github.io/index.md

 ## Personal
 Outside of work I like reading books and running up hills.
 I like introspective books like <i>To The Lighthouse</i> and <i>In Search of Lost Time</i> and long character-driven books like <i>Kristin Lavransdatter</i> and <i>Middlemarch</i>.
 My upcoming races are <a href = "https://brazenracing.com/doubledipsea/">Double Dipsea</a> and <a href = "https://runsra.org/california-international-marathon/">CIM</a>.

 Send me your podcast recommendations!
-Some of my current favorites are Acquired, Money Stuff, Hard Fork, Planet Money, and The Intelligence (daily news).
+Some of my current favorites are Acquired, Money Stuff, Hard Fork, and Planet Money (business/tech), The Intelligence (daily news), and Some Work, All Play (trail running).